borela/themeable/README.md

-Decorator to enable theming for ReactJS components.
+Decorator to enable theming on ReactJS components.

 ## Table of contents